jpype-project/jpype/doc/userguide.rst

     myobj.callProblematicMethod()

-When Python reaches that point during execution, switch to a Java IDE such as Netbeans and select Debug : Attach Debugger.
+When Python reaches that point during execution, switch to a Java IDE such as NetBeans and select Debug : Attach Debugger.
 That brings up a window (see example below).
 After attaching (and setting desired break points) go back to Python and hit enter to continue.
-Netbeans should come to the foreground when a breakpoint is hit.
+NetBeans should come to the foreground when a breakpoint is hit.

 .. image:: attach_debugger.png